Last updated on August 21st, 2023 at 02:12 pmJump to Recipe

 Cranberry Orange Glazed Chicken is one of the easiest and most delicious fall dinners you can make.
-I am a huge fan of cranberry orange desserts, I recently made these Cranberry Orange Muffins that are the perfect start of a crisp fall day.
+I am a huge fan of cranberry orange desserts, I recently made these Cranberry Orange Muffins that are the perfect start to a crisp fall day.

 The Cranberry Orange Chicken is so good, the tart and juicy cranberries are roasted with the chicken, creating an amazing sauce.
-The orange zest and orange juice add a lot of favor and brighten to the dish.
-This is the perfect weeknight meal, or you can even make it for a party, as it looks gorgeous garnished with extra fresh cranberries.
+The orange zest and orange juice add a lot of flavor and brightness to the dish.
+This is the perfect weeknight meal, or you can even make it for a party, as it looks gorgeous and garnished with extra fresh cranberries.

 Why you will enjoy this Chicken with Cranberry Orange Sauce: